svetlanasieber/Programming-Fundamentals-with-Python-September-2023/README.md

 - **Platform**: All tasks found in this repository are assessed through the [SoftUni Judge system](https://judge.com).
 - **Grading**: Tasks are graded based on functionality, code quality, and adherence to requirements.

 > 🚫 **Disclaimer**: Please note that the code provided here is for educational purposes.
-Plagiarism is discouraged.

 # Basic Syntax, Conditional Statements and Loops